 - On the search box in the Finder window, search for “Applications” and click on the “Application” folder.
 Drag down to the “Utilities” folder and click on it.

 - Launch the Terminal Command from the options.

-- Copy and paste any of the commands from below.
-If one command doesn’t work use another one from the options because at times different versions of Macbook respond to different commands.
-So you can try for urself.
+- Copy and paste any of the commands below.
+If one order doesn’t work, use another one from the options because, at times, different versions of the Macbook respond to other commands.
+So you can try it for yourself.

-If any point you wish to enable the startup sound, you can follow the same steps and except giving the above command, you can type in the below command to enable the startup sounds.
+If you wish to enable the startup sound, you can follow the same steps, and except for giving the above command, you can type in the below order to allow for the startup sounds.

 - sudo nvram -d SystemAudioVolume